John Fish (businessman): Career

 After college, Fish worked for Peabody Construction, his father's company.
-IN 1982, at the age of 23, Fish and his father established Suffolk Construction Company, an offshoot of the family construction business, which was immediately put under Fish's control.
+In 1982, at the age of 23, Fish and his father established Suffolk Construction Company, an offshoot of the family construction business, which was immediately put under Fish's control.
 In 2006, Fish bought out his father's stake in the company.
-Fish built the company into a national construction company responsible for high-profile projects such as Boston’s Millennium Tower, a new facility at Brigham and Women’s Hospital and most recently Encore Boston Harbor.
-By 2017, the company had 2,010 employees and $3.5 billion in annual sales.
+Fish built the company into a national construction company responsible for high-profile projects such as Boston’s Millennium Tower, a new facility at Brigham and Women’s Hospital, and Encore Boston Harbor.
+As of 2024, the company had $6 billion in revenue.

+In 2012 and 2015, Boston magazine named him the #1 most powerful person in Boston and was #8 on that list in 2020.
+He was named the 6th most influential person in Boston philanthropy in 2013.
+The Boston Globe named Fish Bostonian of the Year in 2015 and 2018, he was named to the Boston Business Journal's "POWER 50" list.

 Fish was a vocal advocate for hosting the 2024 Summer Olympics in Boston, and he was chair of the Boston 2024 Partnership, a private group that worked on the bid until the city ultimately withdrew its bid to host the Games on July 27, 2015.

 In April 2017, Fish, along with other members of Partnership for New York City, visited the White House where they met with members of the Trump administration to discuss economic growth policies including infrastructure spending and financial reform.
 Fish was named Chair-Elect of The Real Estate Roundtable in November 2020.

+In 2020, Fish unveiled a diversified business strategy for Suffolk, which included a focus on real estate funding through its investment arm, Suffolk Capital, and the creation of a construction technology venture capital firm, Suffolk Technologies, launched in 2023.

+In 2022, as Chair of the Real Estate Roundtable, Fish co-authored a letter to President Joe Biden urging federal agencies to return to in-person work policies, citing the negative economic and social consequences that work-from-home policies can have for cities.